Health & Fitness · D2C · United States

 When ads.expert came on board in November 2025, the Google Ads account was running without a trained algorithm, spending budget inefficiently across campaigns, and delivering a cost per purchase of $31.85, a figure that made profitable scale impossible.
 Branded and non-branded search campaigns were cannibalising each other's traffic.
 The Performance Max campaign had no clear purpose and was not suppressed after its urgency window had closed.
 Audience insights existed in the data but had never been acted on.

-The account was generating purchases every week, but an underoptimised campaign structure meant a large share of potential buyers were never reached, never converted, and never counted.
+The account was generating purchases every week, but an underoptimized campaign structure meant a large share of potential buyers were never reached, never converted, and never attributed.

 Three structural problems keeping CAC elevated and growth capped